Mixed-Effect Thompson Sampling: ALGORITHM

-One can also discard the latent parameters and maintain $K$ separate posteriors, one for each action parameter $\theta_{*, i} \in \real^{d}$.
-While this greatly improves computational efficiency, it does not model that the actions are correlated, as it only considers $\theta_{*, i} \mid H_{t, i}$ instead of $\theta_{*, i} \mid H_{t}$.
-This leads to statistical inefficiency, due to the loss of information as the histories of other actions $H_{t, j}$ are discarded.
-This observation is validated in our experiments in \cref{sec:experiments}.
+One can also marginalize out the effect parameters $\Psi_*$ and have $K$ separate posteriors, one for each action parameter $\theta_{*, i}$.
+While this improves computational efficiency, it does not model that the actions are correlated, since $\theta_{*, i} \mid H_{t, i}$ is modeled instead of $\theta_{*, i} \mid H_{t}$.
+This leads to a statistical inefficiency due to the loss of information as the histories of other actions $H_{t, j}$ are discarded.
+We validate this through theory (\cref{sec:benefits_structure}) and experiments (\cref{sec:experiments}).

-\section{Analysis}
+\section{ANALYSIS}